agarun/agarun.com/posts/a-new-website.md

 # Tooling

 The time that tools like Prettier and ESLint save is insurmountable.
-They're a must-have for teams working with JavaScript, and I usually pair them with git hooks to ensure the configs aren't ever broken.
+Formatters and linters are a must-have for teams working with JavaScript, and I usually pair them with git hooks to ensure the configs aren't ever broken.

-I try to use plugins that integrate with other tools in the codebase, and I extend the [create-react-app](https://www.npmjs.com/package/eslint-config-react-app) config for its sensible rule set and accessibility plugins.
+I try to use plugins that integrate with other tools in the codebase, and I extend the [create-react-app](https://www.npmjs.com/package/eslint-config-react-app) config for its sensible rules and accessibility plugins.

+For monitoring web performance (especially on different networks), I use Lighthouse [plugins](https://www.netlify.com/blog/2021/03/26/netlify-build-plugin-of-the-week-lighthouse) and [web.dev/measure](https://web.dev/measure/).

 # Styling

 My goal was to use CSS [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (variables) with a CSS-in-JS solution.
-CSS variables store our theming tokens and help avoid flash of unstyled content (FOUC) when determining the user's color mode, and CSS-in-JS has slowly become my preference over (S)CSS Modules in JavaScript web apps.
+CSS variables store our theming tokens and help avoid flash of unstyled content (FOUC) when applying the user's color mode, and CSS-in-JS has slowly become my preference over (S)CSS Modules in JavaScript web apps.

 I picked [Emotion](https://emotion.sh/docs/introduction) here for its speed, `css` prop API, and SSR integration with Next.
 We use it in a similar way to CSS Modules: